We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Wholesale: this lets you create a separate, password-protected storefront where you can sell products B2B (note: Shopify Plus customers only).

-In general, it’s fairly easy to use these sales channels — and the interface in general — but there’s a couple of issues worth zooming in on, to do with content layout and images.
+In general, I’ve found using these sales channels — and the Shopify interface in general — fairly easy.
+But there are a couple of problems I think it’s worth zooming in on, relating to content layout and images.

 Content layout